M66B/FairEmail/FAQ.md

 Only people with a link to a file can download and decrypt a file.
 See for some more information [Wikipedia](https://en.wikipedia.org/wiki/Firefox_Send).

-Send integration needs to be enabled in the miscellaneous settings.
+Send integration needs to be enabled in the integration settings.

 Optionally, you can change the host address of the Send server.
 Please [see here](https://github.com/timvisee/send-instances) for a list of public instances.